JMeter Distributed Testing: Master-Slave Configuration

 What is Distributed Testing?

-Distributed Testing is a kind of testing which use multiple systems to perform Stress Testing.
+Distributed Testing is a kind of testing that uses multiple systems to perform Stress Testing.
 Distributed testing is applied for testing websites and server applications when they are working with multiple clients simultaneously.

-Distributed testing uses client-server model as the figure below:
+Distributed testing uses a client-server model, as shown in the figure below:

-- Master: the system running JMeter GUI, control each slave.
+- Master: the system running the JMeter GUI, which controls each slave.

-- Slave: the system running JMeter-server, receive a command from the master and send a request to a server under test.
+- Slave: the system running JMeter-server, which receives a command from the master and sends a request to a server under test.

-- Target: the web server under test, get a request from slaves.
+- Target: the web server under test, which gets requests from the slaves.

 Remote Test Example